 Case Western Reserve’s single-door admission policy allows students the freedom to dedicate themselves to all their intellectual pursuits, giving Business majors the flexibility to build their capacities in additional areas of academic interest.

 A CWRU education is founded on the belief that learning is best accomplished through a blending of theory and practice.
-In fact, 98% of management students participate in at least one form of experiential learning during their undergraduate career at Case Western Reserve.
+In fact, 99% of Management students participate in at least one form of experiential learning during their undergraduate career at Case Western Reserve.
 They put their classroom knowledge to use in cooperative education (co-op), education abroad, internships, practica, research, service learning, and student organizations.

-Nearly 90% of CWRU management majors complete a summer internship, practicum, or semester-long co-op placement during their undergraduate years, allowing them to refine their leadership skills while tackling real-life business challenges.
+Nearly 90% of CWRU Management majors complete an internship, allowing them to refine their leadership skills while tackling real-life business challenges.

 Case Western Reserve offers plentiful opportunities to match students with on-the-job training during their college years as well as full-time employment upon graduation.
 Twice per year, the CWRU Career Fair brings top employers from around the country to campus, offering opportunities for internships, co-ops, practica, and full-time employment.
 The Career Center also maintains a database of job and internship postings, available exclusively to Case Western Reserve students and alumni.

 Case Western Reserve is the centerpiece of Cleveland’s University Circle—one of the most culturally robust communities in the nation.
 The area is home to more than 50 prominent artistic, cultural, educational, health, and human service institutions.
 Partnerships with these neighbors, including the Cleveland Botanical Garden, Cleveland Museum of Art, Cleveland Museum of Natural History, Cleveland Institute of Music, and Cleveland Institute of Art, offer students unparalleled access to invaluable educational resources.